 Why we love it: This may be obvious, but anytime you get more detailed reporting is a huge win when pulling data for clients.

 The usability features in the new Search Console are much easier to navigate than they were in the old interface.
 Restricted access is now aptly named “read-only access.”
 At that level, users can only read reports and not change anything.

 Why we love it: You can also share reports with people who are not in your user list.
 Simply use the “share” button at the top right of the page to share reports like Mobile Usability and Index Coverage.

 Blossom with Search Console

 We hope you enjoy all the changes happening with Search Console.
-We’re guessing there will be a few more updates from Google as it finalizes the new version, so keep your eyes peeled.Show Up With SEO From 9 Clouds »
+We’re guessing there will be a few more updates from Google as it finalizes the new version, so keep your eyes peeled.See Real Return With 9 Clouds »